 Your child was born in Belgium:

 You must register the birth with the municipal administration.
 The administration will register the child in the national register.
-The child receives right of residence based on your status as recognised refugee.
+The child receives right of residence based on a family reunification with you.

 Bear in mind that: